fuel-infrastructure/fuel-sequencer/README.md

   COMMAND="fuelsequencerd start"
 ```

 > Note that the Ethereum node URLs need to be set explicitly since it does not make sense to default to `localhost` in the scope of a Docker container.
 If your Ethereum node is running on `localhost` you will need to specify your host's IP as the Ethereum address.
-If that does not work, you might need to reconfigure your host firewall to allow Docker to connect 8545.
+If that does not work, you might need to reconfigure your host firewall to allow Docker to connect on 8545.

 The command above will do the following: